sleeptoken/zettelkasten/Enumeration.md

 #### TCP 179: Border Gateway Protocol (BGP)

-[[Border Gateway Protocol (BGP) (port 179)]] is widely used by Internet service providers (ISPs) to maintain huge routing tables and for efficiently processing Internet traffic.
+[[BGP (port 179)]] is widely used by Internet service providers (ISPs) to maintain huge routing tables and for efficiently processing Internet traffic.
 BGP routers establish sessions on TCP port 179.
 - The misconfiguration of BGP may lead to various attacks such as dictionary attacks, resource-exhaustion attacks, flooding attacks, and hijacking attacks.

 ### References